165. The Principles of God’s Saving Mankind to the Greatest Extent Possible

 Excerpted from “You Should Put Aside the Blessings of Status and Understand God’s Will to Bring Salvation to Man” in The Word Appears in the Flesh

 Some people say: “My nature is not good, so I’ll just let nature take its course!
 If I can’t succeed in my pursuit, there’s nothing to be done about it.”
 Such people are extremely negative, so much so that they have given up hope for themselves.
 These people are irredeemable.
 Have you put in effort?
 If you truly have, and are willing to suffer hardship, why can you not forsake the flesh?
 Are you not a person with a heart and a brain?
 How do you pray each day?
 Can you not seek the truth and rely on God?
 For you, to let nature take its course means to wait passively; you do not seek to proactively work with God.
 To let nature take its course is akin to saying, “There’s no use in my doing anything; everything is predetermined by God.”
 Is this truly God’s will?
 If it is not, then why do you not work with God?
 Some people who have committed a small transgression wonder: “Has God exposed me and cast me out?
 Will He strike me down?”
 This time, God has come to work not in order to smite people, but to save them to the greatest extent possible.
 Who is entirely free of error?
 If everyone were struck down, then how could it be “salvation”?
 Some transgressions are done on purpose, while others are done involuntarily.
 If you are able to change after you recognize the transgressions you commit involuntarily, would God strike you down before you changed?
 Can God save people that way?
 That is not how He works!
 Regardless of whether you transgress involuntarily or out of a rebellious nature, you must remember that, once the transgression has been committed, you must hurry up and wake up to reality, and press onward; no matter what situation arises, you must press onward.
 The work God is doing is that of salvation, and He will not casually strike down the people He wants to save.
 Regardless of the degree to which you are capable of transforming, even if God struck you down in the end, it would certainly be righteous for Him to do so; and when the time came, He would make you understand.
 Right now, you should care about striving for the truth, focusing on life entry, and seeking to fulfill your duty properly.
 There is no mistake in this!
 Ultimately, no matter how God treats you, it is always righteous; you should not doubt this and you do not need to worry.
 Even if you cannot understand God’s righteousness at the moment, there will come a day when you will be convinced.
-God is certainly not like a government official or the king of devils.
+God does His work in the light and justly; He openly makes everything known.
 If you apply careful contemplation to this subject, you will come to the conclusion that God’s work is saving people and transforming their dispositions.
 Since His work is the work of transforming people’s dispositions, if people do not reveal their corruption, then nothing can be done, and nothing will be achieved.
-If, after you have revealed your corruption, you do not repent in the least, and act still as you have, then you will offend God’s disposition.
-God will carry out different degrees of retribution on man, and man will pay the price for his transgressions.
+If, after people have revealed their corruption, they do not repent in the least, and act still as they have, then they will offend God’s disposition.
+God will carry out different degrees of retribution on people, and they will pay the price for their transgressions.
 On occasion, you unconsciously become dissolute, and God points it out to you, prunes you, and deals with you.
 If you change for the better, God will not hold you accountable.
 This is the normal process of a disposition transforming, and the true significance of the work of salvation is manifest in this process.
 This is the key!
 Take, for example, the boundaries between men and women: Today, you act on the impulse to hold someone’s hand, but after you return home, you ponder: “Was that not immoral behavior?
 Was it not a sin?
 Does it not dishonor God to breach the boundaries between men and women?
 How could I have done such a thing?”
 Having understood this, you hurry before God and pray: “Oh God!
 I have sinned again.
 My doing this is at odds with the truth, and I despise my corrupt flesh.”
 You resolve to stay far clear of such matters when they arise in the future, to avoid even letting a finger touch another’s.
 Is this not transformation?
 If you have transformed in this way, will God still condemn you for holding someone’s hand?
 If you held someone’s hand and feel it was wrong to have done so, yet do not admit your sin to God, thinking it was not a shameful thing, and you do not despise yourself, stay alert, or resolve to forsake the flesh, then, in the future, you will not simply hold someone’s hand—you will embrace them!
 The matter will grow ever more serious, and will lead you to commit sin, for which God will condemn you.
 You will sin once and again, and you will be beyond saving.
 If, involuntarily, you reveal a bit of a corrupt disposition, and can truly repent afterward, forsake the flesh, and put the truth into practice, then God will not condemn you, and you can yet be saved.
 God works to save people, and it is inevitable that people’s natures will be revealed to some degree; however, you should focus on effecting timely repentance and change.
 Would this not satisfy God’s will?
 Some people do not believe so and always regard God warily.
 Such people will suffer, sooner or later.

 As previously mentioned, events of the past can be wiped clean at a stroke; the future can be made to supersede the past; God’s tolerance is as boundless as the sea.
 Yet there are also principles to these words.
 It is not the case that God will wipe clean any sin you have committed, no matter how great.
 All the work of God has principles.
 In the past, an administrative decree was set that addresses this issue—God forgives and pardons all sins one commits before accepting His name, and there is a system to address those who continue to sin after having entered the church: One who commits a minor sin is given the chance to repent, while repeat offenders are expelled.
 God has always tolerated people to the greatest extent possible in His work, and, in this, it can be seen that God’s work is truly the work of saving people.
 However, if, in this final stage of work, you yet commit unpardonable sins, then you are truly irredeemable, and you cannot change.
 God has a process for purifying and changing people’s dispositions.
 In the process of constant expression and transformation of people’s corrupt natures, God achieves His aim of salvation.
 Some people think: “Since it is my nature, I will expose it as much as possible, and after it is exposed, I will know it and put the truth into practice.”
 Is this process necessary?
 If you are truly one who puts the truth into practice, and see some of others’ various struggles in yourself, then you will do to avoid the same behaviors in yourself.
 Is this not an indirect transformation?
 Sometimes, it occurs to you to do something, but, before you do, you realize that it is wrong, and you forsake it.
 Does this not also result in your being saved?
 The practice of each truth is a process.
 When one has just begun their practice, accuracy and freedom from mistakes are impossible, as is a practice uncontaminated by one’s own will.
 There remain several matters you handle entirely according to your own will, but, having been dealt with and pruned, you will ultimately come to practice entirely according to God’s will and words.
 This is transformation.